li6in9muyou/git--dotfiles/README.md

 # [DEPRECATED] Set up symbolic link

 Symbolic links in Windows systems are not reliable, sometimes they work, sometimes they don't.
-Thus this method is deprecated infavour of pure git solution.
+Thus this method is deprecated in favour of pure git solution.

 Run in elevated powershell